-It was a voice mail so after some pushing and sliding he was finally able to listen.
-He was beyond shocked by what he heard.
-Couldn't believe it!
-And he's coming over to the cafe where Yakusoku works, and if he'd please meet him there.
+It was a voicemail so after some pushing and sliding he was finally able to listen.
+The younger Land teen said he's going over to the cafe where Yakusoku works, and if he'd please meet him there.

-"Hey man, I'm so sorry to hear about Ludwig," Teddy passed him his order of a chocolate chip muffin and hot chocolate.
-"He was a great guy; but what happened?
+"Hey man, I'm so sorry to hear about Ludwig," Teddy passed him his order of a chocolate chip muffin and a cup hot chocolate.
+"He was a great guy- but what happened?
 The news said his car just burst into flames or something?"

 "Or something…" He picked up his snack then looked around for Ai, spotting him at the furthest table in the room.

 It was going to be a long week of consoling other people who're mourning a guy they somewhat knew.
 They should be more upfront about it and just ask him if he knew what had happened.
 They're sad they lost someone they know, but most people only wanna hear a story about how.
-It doesn't make their caring any less sincere, however, it just doesn't sit right with Hakuo to have to tell people it's ok when he, or rather who people believe he is, should be getting the "woo woo, there there" treament.
-He lost a love and a friend.
+It doesn't make their caring any less sincere, however; it just doesn't sit right with Hakuo to have to tell people it's ok when he, or rather who people believe he is, should be getting the "woo woo, there there" treatment.
+He lost a love and a friend not them.

 "They are," He smiled at the confused expression on the worker's face.
 "Send the boss my resignation."

 "Yup.
-I mean, technically I don't even really work here," He grinned at the confused expression that's growing evermore concerned by the words coming out of his fellow employees mouth.
-"I'm not Yakusoku," snickering over how freeing it was to confess that to someone outside of the 'inner circle', he took his things over to where Ai is seated knowing that he left one confused young man back there who'd either never get an answer or come up with his own explanation.
+I mean, technically, I don't even really work here," He grinned at the confused expression that's growing evermore concerned by the words coming out of his fellow employees mouth.
+"I'm not Yakusoku," snickering over how freeing it was to confess that to someone outside of the 'inner circle', he then took his things over to where Ai is seated, knowing that he left one confused young man back there who'd either never get an answer or come up with his own explanation.

 "Hi."
 He said to the boy.

-"It just doesn't make any sense," he said slowly in a soft voice.
+"It just doesn't make any sense," Ai confessed slowly in a soft voice.
 "Everything was starting to be ok, changed, because you aren't living at home anymore, sure, but still… things were supposed to be better.
 And then this happens… Yakusoku, I'm so sorry," He then burst into tears.

 Ai got up from his seat and rounded the table to wrap his arms around his brother.
 Hakuo, with his arms around the weeping teen, peeled the wrapping from his muffin then held the top in his palm while he ate the bottom over Ai's shoulder.
 He didn't know what to say as, yet again, he's faced with helping someone else feel better.
-Where was anyone to console Yakusoku about it?
+At least with Gev it made sense, but, where was anyone to console Yakusoku about it?
 All day messages, all day with the passersby on the street who know them from school, crying confessing that they wished they'd known Ludwig better or, the biggest kick, is that they were crushing on him and never got to tell.
 The bunch of selfish creeps.

 "I'm sorry, Yaku', I didn't mean to cry...
 I'm just so upset for you," he sniffled, and gradually calmed himself while returning to his side of the table.
 "How are you holding up?"